benkiefl/book-get-programming-with-go/README.md

 explaining various Go concepts.
 It's meant to be an additional insight into what someone else did with the same resource.

-This is no actively maintained.
+This is not actively maintained.
 "As is" after having finished the book.

 ## Additional resources